JoshuaKGoldberg/bellevuejs-linting/3. Basic Usage/README.md

-# Basic ESLint Usage
+# Basic Usage

-ESLint is written in JavaScript and most commonly used via npm.
+ESLint and TSLint are written in JavaScript and most commonly used via npm.

+We'll experiment with ESLint, since the two are very similar.

 ```
 npm install -g eslint